 When you first start gesture drawing, you may find it challenging to capture the feeling of a pose in just a few strokes.
-This challenge happens to everyone, and you will get better at it with practice.
+This challenge happens to everyone, and you will improve with practice.

-If you are an aspiring artist and want to master figure drawing poses, It is important not to get discouraged and keep practicing if you want to improve your ability to draw gestures.
+If you are an aspiring artist and want to master figure drawing poses, It is important not to get discouraged and to keep practicing to improve your ability to draw gestures.
 The more you practice, the better you will become.

 What is Gesture Drawing?